 - Driving with a suspended license in California.

 - Driving without insurance and causing an accident.

 Yes.
-As stated in the California Vehicle Code, Section 23109.2, a police officer can do it.
-The vehicle confiscation time can be extended up to 30 days and you must pay the fees derived from the embargo.
+As required by California Vehicle Code Section 23109.2, a police officer can do this.
+The time of impounding the vehicle can be extended up to 30 days and you will have to pay the fees derived from the impoundment.

-Can the Court suspend my license if the DMV did not?
+Can the Court suspend my license if the DMV didn’t?

-After being convicted of a charge of reckless driving, the court has this power.
-As explained above, the California Vehicle Code, Section 13200, so provides.
+After being convicted of a reckless driving charge, the court has this power.
+As explained above, California Vehicle Code Section 13200 provides for this.

 Does reckless driving on private property also carry penalties?

 Reckless driving can be sanctioned in a public or private off-street parking lot.
 For example, supermarkets, shopping malls, parks and others.
 As long as it’s open to the public.

 The answer to the motivations behind reckless driving in California and any other state is not simple as many factors are involved.
 In general, reckless driving is a bad decision that the driver makes when he or she goes out on the road.
 However, experts believe that there are psychological reasons behind this behavior.